OksanaMosk/AutoRiaClone/README.md

 Docker: Containerization of all components for easy deployment and scaling.
 WebSocket: Provides real-time chat between Sellers and Buyers, including private messaging.

+🎨 Frontend / UI & Design
+### Styling
+All components use **CSS Modules** for scoped and maintainable styles.

+### Animations
+**GSAP** provides smooth and interactive animations for Home Page

+### Layout / Responsiveness
+A **mixed responsive layout** (Flex + media queries + relative units) ensures proper display on all devices.

 🛠️ Setup and Installation
 1. Clone the Repository
 git clone https://github.com/OksanaMosk/AutoRiaClone.git
 cd AutoRiaClone

 2. Install Backend Dependencies (Django)
-Create a virtual environment
+Create a virtual environment or for a quick verification, please use my .env file.

 cd backend
 python -m venv venv
-Activate the virtual environment venv\Scripts\activate
+You can activate the virtual environment. venv\Scripts\activate

 Install dependencies